abels08/coffee_store_sales_analysis/README.md

 ## 📌 Project Overview
 Raw sales data often contain errors, inconsistencies, and missing values, which limit their usefulness for analysis and decision-making.
-This project focuses on transforming a **dirty café sales dataset** into a **clean, consistent, and reliable dataset**, followed by an exploratory analysis and the creation of actionable business insights.
+This project focuses on transforming a **dirty coffee store sales dataset** into a **clean, consistent, and reliable dataset**, followed by an exploratory analysis and the creation of actionable business insights.

 ---